nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 ### Cryptocurrencies and other prior arts

-Bitcoin merged their equivalent years ago and recently integrated it with a gossip-based middle tier[^bitcoin_minisketch_doc].
+Bitcoin merged its equivalent years ago and recently integrated it with a gossip-based middle tier[^bitcoin_minisketch_doc].

 Ethereum also has relevant whitepapers and proposals, some of which are in